Art-of-WiFi/UniFi-API-browser/README.md

 If you installed the tool using the `git clone` command, you can apply updates by going into the directory where the tool is installed, and running the `git pull` command from there.

-Otherwise you can simply copy the contents from the latest [zip file](https://github.com/Art-of-WiFi/UniFi-API-browser/archive/master.zip) to the directory where the tool has been installed.
+Otherwise, you can simply copy the contents from the latest [zip file](https://github.com/Art-of-WiFi/UniFi-API-browser/archive/master.zip) to the directory where the tool has been installed.

 ### Credits